Battle of the Pusan Perimeter: Eastern corridor

-The terrain along the ROK front on the eastern corridor made movement extremely difficult.
-A major road ran from Daegu 50 mi east, to P'ohang-dong on Korea's east coast.
-The only major north–south road intersecting this line moved south from Andong through Yongch'on, midway between Daegu and P'ohang-dong.
-The only other natural entry through the line was at the town of An'gang-ni, 12 mi west of P'ohang-dong, situated near a valley through the natural rugged terrain to the major rail hub of Kyongju, which was a staging post for moving supplies to Daegu.
+The terrain along the ROKA front on the eastern corridor made movement extremely difficult.
+A major road ran from Taegu 50 mi east, to P'ohang-dong on the east coast.
+The only major north–south road intersecting this line moved south from Andong through Yongch'on, midway between Taegu and P'ohang-dong.
+The only other natural entry through the line was at the town of An'gang-ni, 12 mi west of P'ohang-dong, situated near a valley through the natural rugged terrain to the major rail hub of Kyongju, which was a staging post for moving supplies to Taegu.
 Walker chose not to heavily reinforce the area as he felt the terrain made meaningful attack impossible, preferring to respond to attack with reinforcements from the transportation routes and air cover from Yongil Airfield, which was south of P'ohang-dong.

 South Korean units push North Korean forces northward after intense fighting, August 11–20.

 Triple offensive

 In early August, three KPA divisions mounted offensives against the three passes through the area, with the 8th Division attacking Yongch'on, 12th Division attacking P'ohang-dong and 5th Division, in conjunction with the 766th Independent Infantry Regiment, attacking An'gang-ni.
-The 8th Division drove for Yongch'on from Uiseong, but its attack failed to reach the Taegu-P'ohang corridor after being surprised and outflanked by the ROK 8th Division.
+The 8th Division drove for Yongch'on from Uiseong, but its attack failed to reach the Taegu-P'ohang corridor after being surprised and outflanked by the ROKA 8th Division.
 This fighting was so heavy that the KPA 8th Division was forced to hold its ground for a week before trying to advance.
-Stalled again by ROK resistance, it halted to wait for reinforcements.
+Stalled again by ROKA resistance, it halted to wait for reinforcements.
 However the other two attacks were more successful, catching the UN forces by surprise.

-East of the KPA and ROK 8th Divisions, the KPA 12th Division crossed the Naktong River at Andong, moving through the mountains in small groups to reach P'ohang-dong.
+East of the KPA and ROKA 8th Divisions, the KPA 12th Division crossed the Naktong River at Andong, moving through the mountains in small groups to reach P'ohang-dong.
 UN planners had not anticipated that the 12th Division would be able to cross the river effectively, and thus were unprepared.
-In the meantime, the ROK 3rd Division was heavily engaged with the KPA 5th Division along the coastal road to P'ohang-dong.
+In the meantime, the ROKA 3rd Division was heavily engaged with the KPA 5th Division along the coastal road to P'ohang-dong.
 The divisions' clashes centered on the town of Yongdok, with each side capturing and recapturing the town several times.
-On August 5, the KPA attacked, again taking the town from the ROK and pushing them south.
-On August 6, the ROK launched a counteroffensive to retake the town.
+On August 5, the KPA attacked, again taking the town from the ROKA and pushing them south.
+On August 6, the ROKA launched a counteroffensive to retake the town.
 However, KPA 5th Division forces were able to infiltrate the coastal road south of Yongdok at Hunghae.
-This effectively surrounded the ROK 3rd Division, trapping it several miles above P'ohang-dong.
-The KPA 766th Independent Regiment advanced around the ROK 3rd Division and took the area around P'ohang-dong.
+This effectively surrounded the ROKA 3rd Division, trapping it several miles above P'ohang-dong.
+The KPA 766th Independent Regiment advanced around the ROKA 3rd Division and took the area around P'ohang-dong.